tdnhat/zenflow/docs/ZenFlow - Software Requirements Specification.md

 ```
 /src
   /app or /pages # Next.js routes
+  /components
-  /components    # Reusable React components
+    /ui          # Reusable UI components (buttons, forms, etc.)
+    /features    # Feature-specific components (WorkflowEditor, NodePanel)
+    /layouts     # Layout components (Sidebar, Header, etc.)
   /contexts      # React Context providers (e.g. AuthContext, ThemeContext)
-  /hooks         # Custom hooks (e.g. useAuth, useApi)
+  /hooks         # Custom hooks (e.g. useAuth, useApi, useWorkflow)
-  /services or /lib # API client code, business logic utilities
+  /services      # API client code, business logic utilities
+  /lib           # Technical infrastructure (axios setup, query client)
+  /store         # Zustand stores (workflowStore, authStore, etc.)
   /styles        # Global and component styles
+  /utils         # Utility functions
   /public        # Public assets
 ```

-A core principle is "separation of concerns": UI components live under components/, application logic like API calls or auth helpers go into a services/ or lib/ folder, and global state (contexts or stores) in contexts/.
-Utility functions (pure helpers) belong in utils/ or helpers/.
-For example, authentication helpers and API client config would reside in a lib/ directory, while pure utils (date formatting, validation) go into utils/.
-The official Next.js guide similarly recommends a structure with app/, components/, lib/, utils/, and styles/ folders.
+A core principle is "separation of concerns": UI components live under components/, application logic like API calls or auth helpers go into a services/ folder, and global state management uses Zustand stores in store/.
+Utility functions (pure helpers) belong in utils/.
+The frontend will incorporate several key technologies to deliver a seamless workflow automation experience:

+1. **React Flow**: Provides the core drag-and-drop graph editor for building visual workflows.
+It enables users to create nodes, connect them with edges, and manage the flow of data/actions visually.
+React Flow will be customized with ZenFlow-specific node types, edge styles, and controls.

+2. **Zustand**: A lightweight state management solution that replaces the need for Redux or Context API for managing global state.
+Zustand will manage the workflow editor state, authentication state, and theme preferences.

+3. **Chakra UI**: A component library with accessibility baked in, providing a consistent design system for all UI elements.
+Chakra UI components will be used throughout the application for forms, buttons, modals, and other UI elements.

+4. **TanStack React Query**: Handles data fetching, caching, and state synchronization with the server.
+It will manage all API interactions for workflow data, user data, and system configuration.

+5. **Axios**: Used for making HTTP requests to the backend API.
+Will be configured with interceptors for handling authentication tokens and error responses.

+6. **React Hook Form**: Manages form state and validation for all forms in the application, particularly for node configuration panels in the workflow editor.

+7. **React Hot Toast**: Provides a notification system for user feedback on actions (success, errors, warnings).

 The backend is a **Modular Monolith**.
 Conceptually, ZenFlow is one application, but code is partitioned into **modules** (bounded contexts) by feature.
 Each module contains its own domain models, data access, and API endpoints.
 For example, there might be modules like UserManagement, Workflow, and Notifications.
 Each module is implemented with vertical slices: features (use cases) are grouped in folders containing all layers (API endpoint, input validation, handlers, domain logic).
 This means instead of traditional layered code, each HTTP request maps to a "slice" of code.
 Modules communicate with each other via asynchronous messaging when needed (e.g. publishing a WorkflowCreated event), but within the same process they may also call each other's APIs or services if appropriate.
 Importantly, the architecture allows eventual extraction of modules into separate services ("microservices") in the future, since modules are loosely coupled and rely only on well-defined APIs.